‘Pure Mathematics is, in its way, the poetry of logical ideas’ Albert Einstein

 Teaching and Learning

 At Abingdon Primary School, our principal aim it to develop children’s knowledge, skills and understanding.
 In line with the aims of the National Curriculum 2014, differentiation has now moved to focus on all children achieving the same learning outcome and the differentiation is the way that different groups of children are supported to achieve this.
 A high proportion of lesson time is devoted to direct teaching methods and vocabulary through modelled examples to ensure that children are fully confident to tackle independent tasks.
-Teachers demonstrate, explain and illustrate mathematical ideas to fully involve pupils and maintain their interest.
+Teachers demonstrate, explain and illustrate mathematical ideas in small steps to fully involve pupils and maintain their interest.

 Teachers use and expect pupils to use correct mathematical notation and vocabulary.
 Mathematical errors and misconceptions are dealt with as they are identified in a positive and supportive way, teaching addresses misconceptions and through appropriate question the depth of understanding is developed.
 The emphasis on pupil’s learning begins with practical examples leading up to formal representations as laid out in the Calculation Policy.